vyshnavi-kamireddy/databricks-training/Week1/README.md

 # 🗄️ Database Schemas Used

-To simulate practical business scenarios, I worked with multiple relational database schemas.
+Throughout the week, I worked with multiple relational database schemas to simulate real-world scenarios.

 ### 👨‍💼 Employee Management System